Jberczel/jberczel.github.io/_posts/2015-01-21-transitioning-to-haml.md

   %td.views= post.views
 {% endhighlight %}

 How does that look?
-I think it's much cleaner and easier to read.
+I think it's much easier to read.

-While I was converting form erb to haml, I noticed that there was a bit of presentation logic that could be taken out of the views.
+While I was converting form erb to haml, I also noticed that there was a bit of presentation logic that could be taken out of the views.
 I used a decorator pattern (another blog post) to get some of the presentation logic out of the view.
 In addition, I noticed that `@posts` could also be extracted out into its own partial,